 - Consent is expressed through affirmative, voluntary words or actions mutually understandable to all parties involved. - · Consent is given for a specific sexual act at a specific time and can be withdrawn at any time. - Consent cannot be coerced or compelled by duress, threat, or force. - Consent cannot be given by someone who, for any reason, cannot understand the facts, nature, extent, or implications of the sexual situation occurring, including, but not limited to, those who are under the legal age of consent, asleep, unconscious, or mentally or physically impaired through the effects of drugs or alcohol. - Consent cannot be assumed based on silence, the absence of "no" or "stop," the existence of a prior or current relationship, or prior sexual activity.

 Nonconsensual Sexual Intercourse (or attempts to commit the same):

-- Nonconsensual Sexual Contact (or attempts to commit the same): - · Any intentional sexual touching, however slight, - · with any object, - · by person upon another person, - · without consent and/or by physical force.
+- · Any intentional sexual touching, however slight,

+- · with any object,

+- · by person upon another person,

+- without consent and/or by physical force.

 Nonconsensual Sexual Contact (or attempts to commit the same):